gpstar81/GPStar-proton-pack/OPERATION.md

 To access the EEPROM Configuration Menu, hold the `Intensify Button` down and toggle the right hand `Bottom Toggle` button 5 times.
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM Configuration Menu System.

-To access the EEPROM Configuration sub level menu, use the `Top Dial` on the top of the wand.
-When you reach the sub level menu, the Slo-blo LED will light up to indicate this menu state.
+To access the EEPROM Configuration menus, use the `Top Dial` on the top of the wand.
+When you reach the a new menu level, the Slo-blo LED and other lights on the Neutrona Wand will light up to indicate these menu levels, along with audio cues from the system.
+`Menu Level 1 -> No lights`
+`Menu Level 2 -> Slo-Blo`
+`Menu Level 3 -> Slo-Blo and vent light`
+`Menu Level 4 -> Slo-Blo, vent light and top gun box light' 'Menu Level 5 -> Slo-Blo; vent light, top gun box light and front gun box light`

 `The EEPROM Configuration Menu System can only be reached while both the Neutrona Wand and Proton Pack are powered down.`